 Different electoral processes have taken place in 2020 and 2021 throughout the region.
-Several LALP alumni are now part of those new public officials who have taken oaths to work for their cities, municipalities, and countries, designing and implementing public policies that benefit the region.
+Since their participation in Georgetown University Latin America Leadership Program (LALP) flagship offerings, several GCL and ILG alumni are now part of those new public officials who have taken oaths to work for their cities, municipalities, and countries, designing and implementing public policies that benefit the region.
 At this crucial moment in which the region is facing the challenge of effectively responding to this pandemic, LALP held a public forum to exchange ideas and views to move the region forward.

 - Sebastian Palacios (GCL 2019, Ecuador): Athlete, politician, graduate in Finance and International Relations.
 From 2017 to 2021, he held the position of National Assemblyman of Ecuador for District 2 of Pichincha.
 Appointed Minister of Sports in the current administration of the Government of President Guillermo Lasso on May 24, 2021.